GitHubSachin/CustomThreadPool/readme.md

 #Next Steps:
-Now after having both implementation ready, I decided to test and compare with standard .net threadpool, and realized that the data structures and locking I am using for queue is causing bad performance on enqueue, so now I am experimenting on another idea, what if I can create some data structure so that I can enqueue and dequeue work as fast as possible without any locking overhead at all?? next step is to replace .net queue class with a doubly linked list which will be written such a way that queue will not use any locks and will just do a form of a spin lock... let’s see how much it helps, who knows what else is next.
+Now after having both implementation ready, I decided to test and compare with standard .net threadpool, and realized that the data structures and locking I am using for queue is causing bad performance on enqueue, so now I am experimenting on another idea, what if I can create some data structure so that I can enqueue and dequeue work as fast as possible without any locking overhead at all?? next step is to replace .net queue class with a doubly linked list which will be written such a way that queue will not use any locks and will just do a form of a spin lock... let’s see how much it helps. various patterns like combination of work stealing and distribution with both global and local queues.
+The concept will be
+1. One global queue
+2. each thread have local queue
+3. when work is added from pool thread it goes to local queue
+4. when work is added from non pool thread it goes to global queue
+5. pool threads are processing work in this order -check local queue, for new item
+-check global queue, for new item
+-get item from neighbour.

 here is perf results so far..